liquidvotingio/api/README.md

 ### Running it locally in a Kubernetes cluster on Docker for Mac

-Moved these instructions to a [blog post](https://medium.com/@oliver_azevedo_barnes/setting-up-a-small-local-k8s-cluster-for-development-cb1c99c6320d?sk=5ced4762aa9e22396cf717135377c5b6), as they were getting lengthy and aren't really central to the README.
+Moved these instructions to a [blog post](https://medium.com/@oliver_azevedo_barnes/setting-up-a-small-local-k8s-cluster-for-development-cb1c99c6320d?sk=5ced4762aa9e22396cf717135377c5b6), as they were getting lengthy and aren't really central to this README.

+I also haven't been running the cluster locally anymore, since deploying to GKE.

+### Once you're up and running

+You can use [Absinthe](https://absinthe-graphql.org/)'s handy query runner GUI by opening [http://localhost:4000/graphiql](http://localhost:4000/graphiql).

 ## Using the API

-Once you're up and running, you can use [Absinthe](https://absinthe-graphql.org/)'s handy query runner GUI by opening [http://localhost:4000/graphiql](http://localhost:4000/graphiql).

 Create votes and delegations using [GraphQL mutations](https://graphql.org/learn/queries/#mutations)